Alliaceae: Onion Family

 Notes:

 A comparatively small plant, with leaves that are usually withered by the time of flowering.
-Striking rose to purple flowers with a darker purple crescent at the base of each petal.
+The striking flowers are rose to purple, with a darker purple crescent at the base of each petal.

 Crinkled Onion – Allium crispum